enternity/afflatus/Book/CrackingTheIntervew/BasicSort.md

 ## Selection algorithm
 In [computer science](https://en.wikipedia.org/wiki/Computer_science "Computer science"), a **selection algorithm** is an [algorithm](https://en.wikipedia.org/wiki/Algorithm "Algorithm") for finding the _k_th smallest number in a [list](https://en.wikipedia.org/wiki/List_(abstract_data_type) "List (abstract data type)") or [array](https://en.wikipedia.org/wiki/Array_data_structure "Array data structure"); such a number is called the _k_th _[order statistic](https://en.wikipedia.org/wiki/Order_statistic "Order statistic")_.
 This includes the cases of finding the [minimum](https://en.wikipedia.org/wiki/Minimum "Minimum"), [maximum](https://en.wikipedia.org/wiki/Maximum "Maximum"), and [median](https://en.wikipedia.org/wiki/Median "Median") elements.
 There are O(_n_)-time (worst-case linear time) selection algorithms, and sublinear performance is possible for structured data; in the extreme, O(1) for an array of sorted data.
 Selection is a subproblem of more complex problems like the [nearest neighbor](https://en.wikipedia.org/wiki/Nearest_neighbor_problem "Nearest neighbor problem") and [shortest path](https://en.wikipedia.org/wiki/Shortest_path "Shortest path") problems.
 Many selection algorithms are derived by generalizing a [sorting algorithm](https://en.wikipedia.org/wiki/Sorting_algorithm "Sorting algorithm"), and conversely some sorting algorithms can be derived as repeated application of selection.

+## Random_permutation
+If a computer has access to purely random numbers, it is capable of generating a "perfect shuffle", a [random permutation](https://en.wikipedia.org/wiki/Random_permutation "Random permutation") of the cards; beware that this terminology (an algorithm that perfectly randomizes the deck) differs from "a perfectly executed single shuffle", notably a perfectly interleaving [faro shuffle](https://en.wikipedia.org/wiki/Faro_shuffle "Faro shuffle").
+The [Fisher–Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle "Fisher–Yates shuffle"), popularized by [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth "Donald Knuth"), is simple (a few lines of code) and efficient ([O](https://en.wikipedia.org/wiki/Big_O_notation "Big O notation")(_n_) on an _n_-card deck, assuming constant time for fundamental steps) algorithm for doing this.
+Shuffling can be seen as the opposite of [sorting](https://en.wikipedia.org/wiki/Sorting_algorithm "Sorting algorithm").

 # Compare Sort Methods :
 | Names        | Average           |  Memory |Note|